-I bought this book from IBS bookstore in Via Nacionale in Rome.
-IBS is a commodious, convivial three-story bookstore with an affable English-speaking staff.
+I bought this book at IBS bookstore.
+Located in Via Nacionale in Rome, IBS bookstore is a commodious, convivial three-story bookstore with an affable English-speaking staff.

-I coincidently found myself in front of this Alice habit hole while wandering the streets of the Eternal City on a stifling July afternoon.
+I coincidently stumbled on that charming bookstore while aimlessly wandering the streets of the Eternal City several years ago.
 My plan was to get a quick view of the place and a breath of fresh cold air.
-Instead, I spent circa two hours browsing cookbooks until I fell for this gem.
+Instead, I spent circa two hours browsing cookbooks, until I fell for this gem.

 My oval ramequins are sort of shallow, that makes the portion small, and just the right amount to please a sweet tooth.